zhuxian53/ps239t-final-project/README.md

 - blacklivesmatter.csv: 8100 user IDs(user) and tweets(text)
 - whitelivesmatter.csv: 2846 user IDs(user) and tweets(text)

-cf. vacationlocation.csv: I tried to get location infos of blacklivesmatter and whitelivesmatter, but got no infos back with these keywords.
-The keyword 'vacaton' gave me 18 locations out of 2000 tweets.
-(I guess people do not share their location infos as much as they do in other SNS platforms.
+cf. vacation.csv: I tried to get the location infos of blacklivesmatter and whitelivesmatter, but got no data back with these keywords.
+So I searched a more popular keyword, 'vacaton,' and got 18 location infos out of 2000 tweets.
+(I guess people do not share their location infos as much as they do on other social networking service platforms.
 But this file/code might be helpful for those who want to analyze the (Twitter) location infos available.)

 ### Codes
 - 1-Tweet to csv.ipynb: Collects data of 'blacklivesmatter'/'whitelivesmatter' from Twitter API and exports data to the csv files.